voxel51/fiftyone/docs/source/teams/teams_app.rst

 :ref:`Can manage <teams-can-manage>` permissions on the dataset.

-From this tab, you can select "Delete entire dataset" to permanently delete a dataset from your Teams deployment.
+From this tab, you can select "Delete entire dataset" to permanently delete a dataset from your Enterprise deployment.
 You must type the dataset's full name in the modal to confirm this action.

 .. image:: /images/teams/dataset_danger_zone.png